 Learn survival Cantonese and get oriented to the neighbourhood!
 Saturday School offers place-based Cantonese language learning in Vancouver Chinatown, a National Historic Site and living Cantonese community.
 The historic Mon Keang Chinese School is our classroom, and the area's streets, shops and spaces are our textbooks.
 Through guided field studies, learn about Chinatown history, community organizing, and historic and current relationships with the diverse communities that share this space.
 Our final exam is a grocery shopping expedition and shared meal.

-Please note this is a Beginner's level course designed for adult learners, and focused on conversational Cantonese (no reading or writing).
+Please Note: This is a Beginner's level course designed for Adult learners, and focused on conversational Cantonese (no reading or writing).

 about mon keang chinese school

-One of the first Chinese schools in the city, Mon Keang School opened in 1925 on the third floor of the Wong Benevolent Association building, one of Chinatown’s heritage-designated Chinese society buildings dating over one hundred years and located in the National Historic Site along Pender Street.
+One of the first Chinese schools in the city, Mon Keang School opened in 1925 on the third floor of the Wong Benevolent Association building, one of Chinatown’s heritage-designated Chinese society buildings dating over one hundred years and located in the National Historic Site of Pender Street.